Install Inconvo

 const createNewConversation = async () => { setConversationId(null); setMessage(""); setMessageResponsePairs([]); try { const res = await fetch(`http://localhost:4242/create-conversation`, { method: "POST", }); const conversation = await res.json(); setConversationId(conversation.id); } catch (err) { console.error("Error creating conversation:", err); }};

 Create a component to render the response.
-This component takes an Inconvo Answer and renders it based on its type [text, chart, table]
+This component takes an Inconvo Response and renders it based on its type [text, chart, table]

 .